The Consent Process

 - the subjects will be informed of the study when it is over (if at all possible).

-If this situation applies to a proposed study, researchers must submit IRB_Waiver_or_Alteration_of_Consentwhen submitting the initial protocol.
+If this situation applies to a proposed study, researchers must include Appendix A.Waiver or Alteration of Consent with the submitted protocol.